Livable Garden Centre | Livable Basics

 Heath/Heathland

-Heathland refers to a habitat with low-growing shrubs, often found in nutrient-poor, well-drained soils.
+Natural habitat with low-growing shrubs, usually found in nutrient-poor, well-drained soils.

 Height